BigfootDS/supercamo/docs/tutorials/01-thesupercamosingleton.md

-SuperCamo is a package built as a wrapper around NeDB.
-It contains several key parts that you need to understand to really make good use of this package, and you would benefit from also digging around in NeDB package documentation - but we'll point that out when it's necessary in the other documentation pages.

-This page will walk you through the key components of this package and briefly explain what they are, as well as when you need to use them.

-## The SuperCamo singleton

 This package is all about making it easier to manage multiple NeDB database connections within a single app's lifetime.
 The SuperCamo singleton is how that happens.

 Essentially, you should connect to a database via the SuperCamo singleton.
 The `SuperCamo.connect()` function returns a reference to the database client instance, and that same instance can be retrieved again in any file that uses the SuperCamo singleton too.